pingcap/tidb-operator/docs/api-references/docs.md

 <a href="#basicautoscalerspec">BasicAutoScalerSpec</a>)
 </p>
 <p>
-<p>ExternalEndpoint describe the external service enpoint
+<p>ExternalEndpoint describes the external service endpoint
-who provide the tikv/tidb auto-scaling recommended replicas ability</p>
+which provides the ability to get the tikv/tidb auto-scaling recommended replicas</p>
 </p>
 <table>
 <thead>